yakassab/Task-1-MSC/README.md

 NOTE!!!
 Must Extract File Before Running in web browser.

-This is a simple HTML only project that has three pages: home, about, and contact.
+This is a simple HTML only project that has three pages: home, about and contact.

 GITHUB REPOSITORY LINK: https://github.com/yakassab/Task-1-MSC.git